AlfredoRamos/parsedown-extra-laravel/README.md

 ## HTML Purifier

 [HTML Purifier](https://github.com/ezyang/htmlpurifier) is used to filter the HTML output.
-You can pass an array with the configuration options or a string that will be the key of the settings array in your confuguration file.
+You can pass an array or a string that will be the key of the settings array in your configuration file.

-To add new or edit the default configuration options, run the following command to make a copy of the confuration file:
+To add new or edit the default options, run the following command to make a copy of the confuration file:

 ```shell
 php artisan vendor:publish \